maucodev/nodejs-ai-financial-advice/README.md

 # AI Financial Advice

+A Node.js-based project that integrates AI services to provide financial advice and insights.
+It's designed to showcase the use of AI APIs, such as OpenAI, in generating insights, with a focus on demonstrating the potential of AI for developers in the financial domain.

 ## Prerequisites

 Before running the project, you must set up the following environment variables to authenticate with the required APIs: